chen-teaching/teaching/mathstats_f2022/syllabus.md

 ### Quizzes

-- Each Tuesday there will be an in-person quiz lasting about 15 minutes
+- Roughly every other Tuesday there will be an in-person quiz lasting about 15 minutes
 - Quizzes will contain straightforward questions very similar to previous homework problems
 - The goal of quizzes is to serve as a self-check that you understand the important concepts
 - The lowest quiz grade will be dropped if you fill out the mid-semester and end of semester course evaluations